 Once you realize why you are collecting data, you can learn how Piwik PRO does it.
-This knowledge is useful because if you understand the mechanism you’ll be able to make conscious choices about data you want to have.
-And you’ll know what data you see in reports.
+This knowledge is useful because if you understand the mechanism you’ll make conscious choices about data you want to have and you’ll know what data you see in reports.

 Sometimes, Piwik PRO can’t collect any data.
 It happens when:

 - A visitor enabled a do-not-track setting in their browser, and you keep the following setting turned on: Tag Manager > Tags > Piwik PRO tag (tracking code) > Respect visitor privacy (on).